TrickyPells/cLASpy_T/docs/source/tutorials/tutorial1.rst

 .. image:: CC_Orne_20130525_feature.png
     :width: 600

 The goal of a supervised machine learning algorithms is to model the membership of points to their **class**, or their **label/target**, based on input **features**.
 The choice of these **features** is therefore essential for a consistent and robust **model**.

 Test command-line
 -----------------
 The first step is to test |claspyt| command line, to ensure all library dependencies are properly installed.

-You will create a classification model by running a training session using a very light point cloud in the :file:`Test` folder of the |claspyt| sources.
+You will create a classification model by running a training session using the light point cloud in the :file:`Test` folder of the |claspyt| sources.
 This point cloud, :file:`Orne_20130525.las`, contains the **'Target'** scalar field and the **features** needed for training.

 Then, you will use the model you created to make predictions on the same point cloud, to ensure that the **'predict'** module is also fully operational.